machina-ratiocinatrix/machina-ratiocinatrix.github.io/README.md

 # Machina Ratiocinatrix
-The 'Machina' using the 'Calculus Ratiocinator' - a theoretical universal logical calculation framework, a concept described in the writings of Gottfried Leibniz
+A 'Machina' using the 'Calculus Ratiocinator' - a theoretical universal logical calculation framework, a concept described in the writings of Gottfried Leibniz